-The curricular wing of the program offers courses in modern, contemporary, ballet, experimental, African dance techniques, repertory, and choreography, as well as in dance history, analysis, anatomy, and criticism.
-The program also provides interdepartmental performance collaborations as well as yearly interdisciplinary opportunities with the Atelier program.
-In addition, co-curricular ballet, modern, and conditioning classes are offered on a daily basis.
-Yearly short- and long-term visiting artists enhance curricular offerings by choreographing original work and staging the work of seminal choreographers for dance concerts, or by offering special workshops, seminars, and master classes.
+The curricular wing of the program offers interdisciplinary and collaborative approaches to the study of dance.
+The program offers courses in modern, contemporary, hip-hop, ballet, and diasporic African dance practices, as well as repertory, choreography, dance studies, anatomy, pedagogy, improvisation, and experimental dance practices.
+In addition, co-curricular classes in a variety of techniques are offered on a daily basis.
+Yearly short- and long-term visiting artists enhance curricular offerings by choreographing original work, staging the work of seminal choreographers, or by teaching workshops, seminars, and master classes.

 Launched in 2017, the Hearst Choreographer-in-Residence Program fosters connections with the greater dance community.
 It provides selected professional choreographers with resources and a rich environment in which to develop their work and offers opportunities for students, faculty and staff to engage with diverse creative practices.